schorfES/caroucssel/README.md

   update(event) {
     // This function will be called when the carousel fires an internal update.
-    // The passed event object contains a reason (event.reason) to describe
+    // The passed event object contains a reason (event.type) to describe
     // why this was triggered:
     //
     // * 'scroll' (the carousel scrolled)
     // * 'resize' (the carousel resized)
     // * 'forced' (the carousel.update() function was called from external code)
-    // * 'feature' (the carousel.update() function was called from an other feature) console.log(event.reason);
+    // * 'feature' (the carousel.update() function was called from an other feature) console.log(event.type);

     // React on the update: take care of the event.reason value, maybe a partial
     // update is already enough...